What is the process I follow to buy a Nancy's Westies Puppy?

 - Send us an email requesting the contract for the puppy you want.
 Please include some information about yourself and your family.
 We really appreciate knowing about your intentions for our puppies, and about our puppies' future homes.

-- We email you the contract in html (web page) format.
-Since it is a web page, you can open and print it using your web browser (Internet Explorer).
-Once you have read the contract, sign it and snail-mail it back with at least a $200 deposit.
-(You can use PayPal for the deposit, if you prefer)
+- We email you the contract in pdf (Adobe) format.
+Since it is a pdf, you can open and print it using your web browser (Internet Explorer).
+Once you have read the contract, print it, sign it and snail-mail it back with at least a $300 deposit.
+You can use PayPal for the deposit, if you prefer, and you are welcome to scan and email the signed contract.

 - Once the contract and deposit are 'in the mail', and you have confirmed that you 'for sure, no doubt about it' want the puppy, we will acknowledge you as the new family on the web site.